d12frosted/elpa-mirror/gnu/rcirc-sqlite-readme.txt

    `c'    Copy the selected message, nicely formatted, to the kill-ring
    `R'    Insert the selected message, nicely formatted, into a register
    `r'    Same, but append to the register
+   `('    Suppress display of server in channel name
+   `)'    Activate display of server in channel name
   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   The register to insert or append messages is default register `r'.
 A